bjuppa/laravel-blog/README.md

     Configurations may be changed later and more blogs can be added etc.
     Just remember that permalinks and generated entry id's should ideally be kept constant after a blog has been published to avoid broken feeds and links for your audience.

+    While setting up, you can check which routes and paths are generated using:

+    ```bash
+    php artisan route:list
+    ```

 4. Run migrations to automatically set up any tables needed to use the configured blog entry providers: